 Many eye doctors offer screening tests for glaucoma.
-But if you don't have any risk factors or your doctor doesn't have good reason to believe you may have this eye condition, statutory health insurers will not cover the test (in Germany).
-There has not yet been any good-quality research on whether or not screening programs for the general population are beneficial.
+But statutory health insurers (in Germany) only cover the costs if you have risk factors or if the doctor suspects you may have glaucoma.
+There's no good-quality research on whether or not screening programs for the general population are beneficial.

 - In a test known as ophthalmoscopy, the eye doctor uses a special instrument called an ophthalmoscope to look into your eye.
 This makes it possible to detect optic nerve damage.

-A slit lamp is used to examine the front section of the eye.
-This is done to see whether the fluid (called aqueous humor) can flow out of the eye freely.
+- A slit lamp is used to examine the front part of the eye.
+This is done to see whether the fluid in the eye (called aqueous humor) can drain out of the eye freely.

 These tests don't take very long, and they carry little risk and aren't painful.
 If your doctor believes you have glaucoma, he or she can also measure your field of vision.
 This is done to see whether there are any gaps in your field of vision and whether blind spots have already developed.

-- Something in the front part of your eye is preventing aqueous humor from flowing out.
+- a problem in the front part of your eye is preventing aqueous humor from draining out,

-If these special cases do not apply to your situation, glaucoma screening will usually be classified as an individual healthcare service in Germany (individuelle Gesundheitsleistung, or IGeL for short) and you will have to pay for it yourself.
-Eye doctors usually offer this screening for about 15 to 40 euros.
+If none of these apply to you, glaucoma screening will usually be classified as an individual healthcare service in Germany (individuelle Gesundheitsleistung, or IGeL for short) and you will have to pay for it yourself.
+Eye doctors usually offer this screening test for about 15 to 40 euros.

-Over the last few years, different groups of researchers have looked into the question of whether offering screening to everyone over a certain age has any benefits.
-They did a search for studies looking into whether screening prevented loss of vision.
+Over the last few years, different groups of researchers have looked into the question of whether offering glaucoma screening to everyone over a certain age has any benefits.
+They did a search for studies on whether screening prevents loss of vision.
 They also wanted to find out how reliably the eye tests can tell whether someone has glaucoma or not.
-If the tests are unreliable, some cases of glaucoma might not be diagnosed (false negatives) or may be treated later.
-Another possible mistake can happen if people who do not actually have glaucoma are diagnosed with it, and then undergo further examinations or treatment (false positives).

-But the searches for studies didn't turn up much: Hardly any research has been done on the benefits of general glaucoma screening.
-This means that it is not possible to say whether screening for glaucoma will have any advantages or disadvantages for people who do not have any symptoms or are not at greater risk of developing glaucoma.
+But the searches for studies didn't turn up much: There's hardly any research on the benefits of screening for glaucoma in the general population.
+This means that it's not possible to say whether screening for glaucoma will have any advantages or disadvantages for people who don't have any symptoms or aren't at greater risk of developing glaucoma.
 And many questions remain unanswered: